pyweekorg/docs/docs/rules.rst

 Gold, silver and bronze awards will be given for each of these categories; the overall score will decide the overall winner of the competition.

-If the game did not work for a judge, they may mark the game "Did Not Work".
+If the game did not work for a judge, they may mark the game “Did Not Work”.
 Their ratings in the categories above will not count towards its final ratings tally.

 Finally, competitors may vote that a submission be disqualified for one